Code-Institute-Submissions/ms2-olespanish-game/README.md

 - As a student, I’d like to test the new vocabulary I learn in Spanish class while having fun in the process.
 - As a student, I’d like to hear the pronunciation of the words I’m learning.

-#### 1.3.
+### 1.3.
 Design Choices

-- **Fonts**: As my project has a strong didactical factor, I decided to go with Nixie One for most of the text in the project because it’s a neat and easy to read font that I associate with old typewriters.
+- **Fonts**: as my project has a strong didactical factor, I decided to go with Nixie One for most of the text in the project because it’s a neat and easy to read font that I associate with old typewriters.
 To create the logo and to emphasize other pieces of text I used Fascinate Inline.
 - **Cards**: I chose the fruits as a topic for my cards because it’s one of the first things you learn when studying a new language.
 I thought this would make the game easier for people with basic or no Spanish knowledge.
 After choosing a background image to keep some consistency, I used [Canva](https://www.texttomp3.online/) to edit this background image with the vectors obtained from [Pixabay](https://pixabay.com/) to represent every word in the vocabulary.
-- **Audio files**: To generate every word’s pronunciation I used [Text 2 MP3](https://www.texttomp3.online/).
+- **Audio files**: to generate every word’s pronunciation I used [Text 2 MP3](https://www.texttomp3.online/).
-- **Colours**: To keep consistency through the project, I first selected an [image](https://pixabay.com/es/illustrations/papel-digital-de-fondo-patr%C3%B3n-5049042/) to be the back of the cards, and from that image I created the colour palette.
+- **Colours**: to keep consistency through the project, I first selected an [image](https://pixabay.com/es/illustrations/papel-digital-de-fondo-patr%C3%B3n-5049042/) to be the back of the cards, and from that image I created the colour palette.

 ![colour palette](readme-files/ms2-palette.png)

-#### 1.4.
+### 1.4.
 Wireframes
 The wireframes were designed using [Balsamiq](https://balsamiq.com/).
 They're accessible in the following links:

 |    Desktop   |    Tablet    |    Mobile    |